louis-frayser/Ann-and-Percy/README.md

 I coded the perceptron (percy.m) in Octave a MATLAB clone.
 Octave was such a joy (no pun).
 Everything was builtin and the syntax was natural.
 No need to add print statements, just leave off the semicolons and expressions automatically print.
 Alas, Octave was only half as fast as the homegrown Haskell (or numPy) implementations of Percy the perceptron.

 ### Julia
 Julia was a disappointment, not as simple as Octave when it came to using matrix operations.
 Matrix M => Exp^M required writing the function (because square matrices).
 1 - M also was a problem.
 Julia in general made me research and use alternate methods for matrix operations.
 It's strict--maybe that's a good thing.
-Performance was slow about 5-1/2 times as long to run as Haskell (or numPy), yet still way faster than untiped Racket.
+Performance was slow about 5-1/2 times as long to run as Haskell (or numPy), yet still way faster than untyped Racket.

 ### JavaScript
 Fri 20 Mar 2020 01:01:08 PM PDT